 You can use social proof in various forms, such as showing your number of fans and followers on social media.

-You can even include what your customers are saying about you on social media as testimonials.
+You can even include what your customers are saying about you as testimonials on the social media site (or sites) of your choosing.
 James Clear does this on his about page.
 He displays tweets about his newsletter from his subscribers.

 You can also write detailed case studies revolving around your product and share them with your followers on social media.
 Like Hootsuite does below on Twitter.